-4.2.
-Provision for outstanding claims on insurance and guarantee portfolios of general insurance business related expenses for settling such claims.
+4.3.
+Provision for outstanding claims on insurance and guarantee portfolios of general insurance business

+The Group reviews its insurance and guarantee portfolios to assess provision for outstanding claims, including claims of which the amounts have not been determined and claims arising out of incidents that have not been notified to the insurer, known as "Incurred But Not Reported" and related expenses for settling such claims.
 In determining the provision for outstanding claims, the Group makes judgement and assumptions including but not limited to the loss severity rate applied, the economic climate and the local property market in making estimation of the payments which the Group is required to make in fulfilling its obligations under the insurance and guarantee contracts.
 The methodology and assumptions used for estimating the ultimate claim amount are reviewed regularly.